Houston Metro Guide

 What insurance is common in Houston for dental coverage?

 Delta Dental of Texas, MetLife, Aetna Dental, Cigna Dental, Blue Cross Blue Shield of Texas Dental, and Humana Dental are the dominant Houston carriers.
-Annual maximums on employer-sponsored plans typically cap at $1,500 to $2,500.
-Energy industry plans (Exxon, Chevron, Shell employee dental) tend to run at the higher end of that range.
+Annual maximums on employer-sponsored dental plans are often modest relative to a full surgical case; check your plan's maximum and coverage percentage before scheduling.

 Where can I find affordable oral surgery in Houston?

 UT Health Houston School of Dentistry is the primary low-cost pathway.
 Harris Health System operates oral surgery at Ben Taub Hospital for Medicaid and uninsured.
 FQHC dental services include El Centro de Corazon, Legacy Community Health, and Hope Clinic.
-For commercially insured patients, high-volume practices in Pasadena, Aldine, and Alief typically quote 20 to 30 percent below Texas Medical Center or Memorial practices.
+For commercially insured patients, high-volume practices in Pasadena, Aldine, and Alief often quote below Texas Medical Center or Memorial practices for the same case; compare itemised CDT-coded quotes.

-Sources: ADA Survey of Dental Fees 2026; Texas Health and Human Services Medicaid; Harris Health System; HRSA FQHC Locator.
+Sources: CareCredit wisdom teeth cost guide (checked June 2026); Aspen Dental published pricing (checked June 2026); Texas Health and Human Services Medicaid; Harris Health System; HRSA FQHC Locator.

 Not medical advice.
 Texas Medicaid adult dental coverage is limited to emergency services; verify with Texas HHS before scheduling.